What are Antioxidants?

 Elderberries have been found to contain the highest levels of flavonoids and antioxidants than cranberries, blueberries, blackberries or goji berries.
 One of the most powerful antioxidants.

-Go and visit our herbal and organic black elderberry supplement.
+Check out our black elderberry supplement.

 Milk thistle is a flowering herb that originated in Mediterranean countries.
 It produces a milky-white liquid when the plant's leaves are crushed.